Grand Theft Auto III: Gameplay

 Grand Theft Auto III is an action-adventure game played from a third-person perspective.
 Players complete missions—linear scenarios with set objectives—to progress through the story.
-It is possible to have several missions available at a time, as some missions require players to wait for further instructions or events.
-Outside of missions, players can freely roam the game's open world, and have the ability to complete optional side missions.
-Liberty City is composed of three boroughs: Portland, Staunton Island, and Shoreside Vale; the latter two areas become unlocked as the player progresses through the storyline.
+It is possible to have several missions available to select from at a time, as some missions require players to wait for further instructions or events.
+Outside of missions, players can freely roam the open world and complete optional side missions.
+They begin in the borough of Portland, and as they progress through the storyline, they unlock Staunton Island and Shoreside Vale.

-Players may run, jump or use vehicles to navigate the game's world.
+Players may run, jump or use vehicles to navigate the game world.
 In combat, auto-aim can be used as assistance against enemies.
-Should players take damage, their health meter can be fully regenerated through the use of health pick-ups.
-Body armour can be used to absorb gunshots and explosive damage, but is used up in the process.
-When health is entirely depleted, gameplay stops and players respawn at the nearest hospital, at the expense of losing armour, weapons, and an amount of money.
+Should players take damage, they can regenerate their health meter with health pick-ups.
+Body armour can be used to absorb gunshots and explosive damage, but is depleted in the process.
+When health is completely depleted, gameplay stops and players respawn at the nearest hospital, at the expense of losing armour, weapons, and an amount of money.

 If players commit crimes while playing, the game's law enforcement agencies may respond as indicated by a "wanted" meter in the head-up display (HUD).
-On the meter, the displayed stars indicate the current wanted level (for example, at the maximum six-star level, efforts by law enforcement to incapacitate players become very aggressive).
+On the meter, the displayed stars indicate the current wanted level; for example, at the maximum six-star level, efforts by law enforcement to incapacitate players become very aggressive.
 Law enforcement officers will search for players who leave the wanted vicinity.
 The wanted meter enters a cooldown mode and eventually recedes when players are hidden from the officers' line of sight.

-The game lets players control the mute criminal Claude.
-During the story, Claude meets various new characters from gangs.
+Players control the mute criminal Claude.
+Throughout the story, Claude meets various characters from the criminal underworld.
 As players complete missions for different gangs and criminal organisations, fellow gang members will often defend players, while rival gang members will recognise players and subsequently shoot on sight.
 While free roaming the game world, players may engage in activities such as a vigilante minigame, a firefighting activity, a paramedic service and a taxi cab service.
-Completion of these activities grants players with context-specific rewards; for example, completing the vigilante mission allows players to bribe police after committing a crime.
+Completion of these activities grants context-specific rewards to the player; for example, completing the vigilante mission allows players to bribe police after committing a crime, reducing the wanted level by one star per bribe.

-Players use melee attacks, firearms and explosives to fight enemies.
+Players can use melee attacks, firearms and explosives to fight enemies.
 The firearms include weapons such as the Micro Uzi, an M16 rifle and a flamethrower.
 The game's three-dimensional environment allows a first-person view while aiming with the sniper rifle, rocket launcher and the M16 rifle.
 In addition, the game's combat was reworked to allow players to commit drive-by shootings by facing sideways in a vehicle.
-The game gives players a wide variety of weapon options—they can be purchased from local firearms dealers, found on the ground, retrieved from dead enemies, or found around the city.
+The game gives players a wide variety of weapon options—they can be purchased from local firearms dealers, found on the ground, retrieved from dead enemies, or found scattered around the city.